Learn

 MVP: A basic website showcasing air mattress rentals in the founders' apartment.

-Core Functionality: Connecting travelers with available space.
+Core: Connecting travelers with available space.

 Validation: Real customers paying to stay in a non-traditional setting.

-Today: A global hospitality platform, redefining travel and accommodation.
+Today: A global hospitality platform, redefining travel.

 MVP: An app connecting luxury car drivers with passengers in San Francisco.

-Core Functionality: On-demand transportation via a mobile app.
+Core: On-demand transportation via a mobile app.

-Today: A global mobility and delivery platform, transforming urban transportation.
+Today: A global mobility and delivery platform.

 MVP: 'The Facebook,' an exclusive social network for Harvard students.

-Core Functionality: Connecting students within a closed network.
+Core: Connecting students within a closed network.

 Today: Meta, a global social media and technology conglomerate.